Sadie Holloway is a speaker and workshop facilitator who enjoys helping people find their passion and pursue their dream careers.

-How to Look and Feel More Confident in Social Situations
+How to Look Confident

 One of the other benefits of mastering your body language is that it can help you channel nervous energy in ways that aren’t distracting.
-Instead of letting your nervousness show through in unconscious twitches, shaking, or restlessness, you can learn how to consciously redirect that energy to make your hand movements, facial expressions and gestures more aligned with your verbal messages.
+Instead of letting your nervousness show through in unconscious twitches, shaking, or restlessness, you can learn how to consciously redirect that energy to make your hand movements, facial expressions, and gestures more aligned with your verbal messages.

 Types of Body Language

 - Body position

 Your eyes, brows, cheeks, mouth, and chin are the primary source of non-verbal information.
 People look at one another’s faces to discern a speaker’s emotions, honesty, and sincerity.
 The most trustworthy and admired people are the ones whose facial expressions match their words.
 For example, eye movements can send clues about someone’s honesty.